microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 ## Set up the data storage
 At this point, you already have a working version of the application with the base functionality.
 This section will guide you through setting up data storage for persistence, but you can choose to skip it if you're happy with what you've learned already.

-So far we are storing our data in a dictionary, which is not ideal because all ouf our data will be lost when the application is restarted.
+So far we are storing our data in a dictionary, which is not ideal because all of our data will be lost when the application is restarted.

 To persist our data, we will use [Redis](https://redis.io/), which is an open source in-memory data structure store.
 Due to its speed and versatility, Redis is commonly used as a data storage system in a wide range of applications, including web applications, real-time analytics systems, caching layers, this tutorial, and more.